netscaler/netscaler-k8s-ingress-controller/docs/deploy/deploy-azure-image.md

-# Deploy Citrix ADC CPX as an Ingress device in an Azure Kubernetes Service cluster using Azure repository images
+# Deploy Netscaler CPX as an Ingress device in an Azure Kubernetes Service cluster using Azure repository images

-This topic explains how to deploy Citrix ADC CPX as an ingress device in an [Azure Kubernetes Service (AKS)](https://azure.microsoft.com/en-in/services/kubernetes-service/) cluster.
+This topic explains how to deploy Netscaler CPX as an ingress device in an [Azure Kubernetes Service (AKS)](https://azure.microsoft.com/en-in/services/kubernetes-service/) cluster.

-## Get Citrix ADC CPX from Azure Marketplace
+## Get Netscaler CPX from Azure Marketplace

-To deploy Citrix ADC CPX, an image registry should be created on Azure and the corresponding image URL should be used to fetch the Citrix ADC CPX image.
+To deploy Netscaler CPX, an image registry should be created on Azure and the corresponding image URL should be used to fetch the Netscaler CPX image.
-For more information on how to create a registry and get image URL, see [Get Citrix ADC CPX from Azure Marketplace](https://github.com/netscaler/netscaler-k8s-ingress-controller/blob/master/docs/deploy/azure-cpx-url.md).
+For more information on how to create a registry and get image URL, see [Get Netscaler CPX from Azure Marketplace](https://github.com/netscaler/netscaler-k8s-ingress-controller/blob/master/docs/deploy/azure-cpx-url.md).

-Once the registry is created, the Citrix ADC CPX registry name should be attached to the AKS cluster used for deployment.
+Once the registry is created, the Netscaler CPX registry name should be attached to the AKS cluster used for deployment.

 ```
 az aks update -n <cluster-name> -g <resource-group-where-aks-deployed> --attach-acr <cpx-registry>